giantswarm/docs/src/content/getting-started/network-policies/index.md

 ---
 title: Limiting pod communication with network policies
-description: Guide on how to limit pod communication using network policies.
+description: In order to restrict how pods can communicate with other pods, services and even the world outside your cluster, you can use network policies.
+This guide gives you an introduction and some common examples.
 weight: 80
 menu:
   main: